sherminds/EOstudy/Evoldir/README.md

 AND do put a comment in the Comments column (last one) to justify the decision.

+## Assumptions

+If no other piece of information is found about the organizers, assume that the person who sent the evoldir email is an organizers.
+We need to try to always fill in entries for the organizers as well.

 ## Contents of AllData

 Column | Description